GreenFPGA: Evaluating FPGAs as Environmentally Sustainable Computing Solutions: Evaluation of GreenFPGA

 \textbf{(B) Impact of application lifetime}: We set up an experiment where the application lifetime, $T_i$, is varied from 0.2 to 2.5 years, and number of applications, $N_\text{app}$ = 5 and application volume $N_\text{vol}$ = 1e6 units.
 The results of this experiment are shown in Figure \ref{fig:cfp-vs-app-lifetime}.
 Very different results are seen for the three application domains.
 For Crypto, FPGAs are always more sustainable irrespective of the application lifetime.
 For ImgProc, ASICs are always more sustainable irrespective of the application lifetime due to the large power and area overheads of the FPGA.
 However, for DNNs, we observe that if the application lifetime is short, FPGA CFP is lower than ASIC, with an F2A point at about 1.6 years.

 \textbf{(C) Impact of application volume}: For this experiment, we set the number of applications, $N_\text{app}$, to 5, and lifetime of each application, $T_i$ to 2 years, and vary the volume of each application $N_\text{vol}$ from 1e3(1K) to 1e6(1M) instances.
-The results of this experiment are shown in Figure \ref{fig:cfp-vs-nvol}.
+The results of this experiment are shown in Fig.~\ref{fig:cfp-vs-nvol}.
 As the volume increases, the CFP increases as expected.
-For Crypto, FPGAs always remain the sustainable option with the ASIC CFP being higher even at lower volumes, because the iso-performance FPGA for Crypto have similar area and power values compared to the ASIC (Table~\ref{tbl:experiment-testcases}), and with the ability to reuse FPGA chips across applications, FPGA CFP is lower.
-For ImgProc and DNN, an F2A crossover is observed at 300K instances and 2M instances respectively.
-This experiment illustrates that FPGAs are sustainable for lower application volumes.
+For Crypto, FPGAs always remain the sustainable option with the ASIC CFP being higher even at lower volumes, because the iso-performance FPGA for Crypto have similar area and power values as the ASIC (Table~\ref{tbl:experiment-testcases}), and with the ability to reuse FPGA chips across applications, FPGA CFP is lower.
+For ImgProc and DNN, an F2A crossover is observed at 300K and 2M instances indicating that FPGAs are sustainable for lower application volumes.

 \textbf{(D) Deep dive into DNN domain's results}: In Fig.~\ref{fig:dnn-only}, we show the detailed breakdown of CFP of the three experiments listed above (A -- C) for the DNN application domain.
 The parameters used are $N_\text{app}$=5, $T_i$=2 years, $N_\text{vol}$=1e6 instances, unless that parameter is being varied.
 We analyze which components dominate the CFP - embodied CFP (EC) or operational CFP (OC).
 When $N_\text{app}$ is varied (Fig. \ref{fig:dnn-only}(a)), the EC of FPGAs stays the same, but OC increases as the number of applications increase.
 For ASICs, since new ASICs need to be manufactured for each application, EC increases significantly and dominates total CFP.
 When $T_i$ is varied (Fig.~\ref{fig:dnn-only}(b)), the EC and OC stay the same, but with increased app lifetime, the FPGA OC begins to dominate, but the ASIC OC only increases marginally, making ASICs the better choice for longer app lifetimes.
 When $N_\text{vol}$ is varied (Fig.~\ref{fig:dnn-only}(c)), for low volumes, EC dominates significantly and masking the OC component.
 The EC for ASICs is much higher than that of FPGAs because ASICs can not be re-configured for multiple applications.
-FPGA EC increases with increasing volume and for large volumes, FPGAs are less sustainable compared to ASICs.
+FPGA EC increases with increasing volume, and for large volumes, FPGAs are less sustainable than ASICs.